 Term by definition:

-Security Tips for Non-Technical Users
+Security Awareness Tips for Non-Technical Users

 From the SANS Institute

-- Change your password on a schedule.
+- Make your password complex.

 - Use common sense when reviewing your email

 - E-mail is insecure by default because it is more like a postcard, not a sealed envelope